MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/regex-error-class.md

 ### <a name="remarks"></a>Açıklamalar

-Üye işlevini nesnenin oluşturucuya geçirilen değeri döndürür.
+Üye işlevi, nesnenin oluşturucuya geçirilen değeri döndürür.

 ### <a name="example"></a>Örnek